 Hornblower at Niagara Falls

 And these are our most amazing bucket list travels on earth.
 We’ve been lucky to be able to see and do all of these bucket list adventures in our lifetime.
-As I went through this list, I cannot believe that we have experienced each and everyone of these.
-It all started by creating a dream list a decade ago, and now we have acheived travels beyond our wildest imagination.
+As I went through this list, I cannot believe that we have experienced each and every one of these.
+It all started by creating a dream list a decade ago, and now we have achieved travels beyond our wildest imagination.
 We can’t wait to add more when we can travel again.
-So start planning now, because there is a lot of living to do after COVID.